 Wednesday mornings from 7 a.m. to noon is protected time for educational didactic conferences.
-Conferences include grand rounds lectures, gynecologic morbidity and mortality, obstetrics morbidity and mortality, primary care topics, urogynecology, reproductive endocrinology, gynecologic oncology, and maternal fetal medicine conferences.
+Conferences include grand rounds lectures, morbidity and mortality improvement conferences, obstetrics morbidity and mortality, primary care topics, urogynecology, reproductive endocrinology, gynecologic oncology, and maternal fetal medicine conferences.
 On the third Wednesday of every month (September to May) we hold the visiting professor program where national speakers are invited.
 Other conferences throughout the week include morning report, journal club, fetal anomaly board, and gynecologic tumor conference.

-- Minimum score requirement: 220 on Step I & II
+- Minimum score requirement: 230 or higher on Step II

 - No more than one attempt to pass either step